obi1kenobi/typing_copilot/README.md

 ## Usage

 1. Navigate to the root directory of the project on which you'd like to use `typing_copilot`.
-2. Enter the project's virtualenv, if using one, and ensure the project's dependencies are installed.
+2. Enter the project's virtualenv, if using one, and ensure the project's own package and its dependencies are installed.
 3. Run `typing_copilot`:
 ```bash
 pip install typing_copilot